Chr1st0f/kubernetes/README.md

 ## Installation :
  ( Has been done on Macos but no worries for other os like windows 10 )

- - Go to the clon directory
+ - Go to the clone directory
  - To create the environment : vagrant up
  - To delete the environment : vagrant destroy [ -f ]